It’s surprising how confused we can get by emotion.

 Happiness can be a warm relaxed contentment, or an alive excitement, sexual desire or ecstasy.

 Happiness or contentment often requires trust, acceptance and understanding.
 In this way it is something that we can learn and cultivate.

 Most of us usually think of sadness as a negative emotion.
 It certainly can be painful.
 It can be intense.
 But sadness might actually be classed as a positive emotion.
 The reason is this: it comes from love.

-Sadness is a response to loss.
 Sadness can also be empathy, for ourselves and for others.
 It honours our self and those we love.
 And that is a beautiful and honest thing, and something we cannot and probably wouldn’t want to live without.

 The Circle Line is launching soon!
 Sign up now and we'll be in touch when we're fully working